metno/S-ENDA-documentation/source/write_docs.rst

 Writing documentation
 """""""""""""""""""""

 All code should be documented.
-Integration with readthedocs is an easy an effective way of publishing the documentation.
+Integration with readthedocs is an easy and effective way of publishing the documentation.
 This can be integrated with GitHub in order to stay up-to-date.

 In the following, we summarise the requirements for both software and service documentation.